Prelanders: What are they and how use them effectively

-One may argue that there are no reasons to use it if your landing page already works well enough.
+One may argue there are no reasons to use it if your landing page already works well enough.
 Even if many of your users don’t mind making an action (registration) without warming up, just after they click on your ads, you never know how many clients you missed because there was no pre-lander.
-Why miss the opportunities?
+Why miss opportunities?
 So, generally speaking, yes, nearly everyone needs a quality pre-landing page.

 Types of pre-landing pages

 When it comes to pre-landers, the only limit is your imagination.
-However, there are a few most common types of such pages.
+However, there are a few common types of such pages.
 They are as follows:

 - Dating pages — quizzes, “16476 girls near you,” catchy messages from “real” people